AdamSobieski/Foundation/README.md

 * [embedding Python interpreters](https://docs.python.org/3/c-api/) to enable the design and development of modern features such as application task automation via human-generated and AI-generated source code (see also: [Copilot in Excel video](https://www.youtube.com/watch?v=vGI6VLr8L5w)).
 * techniques for providing contextual, stateful, and otherwise dynamic subsets of available functions from software applications to inteoperating AI systems.
 * approaches for bidirectionally sharing multimedia data (e.g., text, images, video, and 3D models) between software applications and interoperating AI systems.
 * models for educational items, exercises, activities, projects, and tasks.
-Educational tasks can, for example, contain subtasks to be performed either in sequence or in parallel, e.g., designing parts which are to be combined into resultant assemblies using CAD/CAE software.
+* models for [design specifications](https://en.wikipedia.org/wiki/Design_specification).
+These will be useful for enhancing AI systems' capabilities to provide assistance and to answer questions with respect to open, creative tasks.
 * models for educational event streaming beyond [XES](https://xes-standard.org/), [xAPI](https://xapi.com/), and [Caliper](https://www.imsglobal.org/activity/caliper).
 Ideas, in these regards, include providing the capability for attaching multimedia data (e.g., images, video, and 3D models).
 * providing a client-side background process, or [service](https://en.wikipedia.org/wiki/Windows_service), to encapsulate the details of configurably authenticating to, connecting to, and streaming data to remote cloud-based systems, e.g., [learning record stores](https://en.wikipedia.org/wiki/Learning_Record_Store), operated by learners' schools.
 This background process will provide (e.g., COM+) components to educational software such as Web browsers, digital textbooks, IDEs, image-editing, 3D graphics, and CAD/CAE software.

-While combinations of LLMs, source-code generation, and IDEs, image-editing, 3D graphics, and CAD/CAE software have been and continue to be explored elsewhere (see: [GPT x Blender projects](https://github.com/search?q=gpt+blender&type=repositories)), this project will explore:
+While combinations of AI systems, source-code generation, and IDEs, image-editing, 3D graphics, and CAD/CAE software have been and continue to be explored elsewhere (see: [GPT x Blender projects](https://github.com/search?q=gpt+blender&type=repositories)), this project will explore:

 * uses of event-stream data from the performance of open, creative tasks for providing context data to AI systems.
 * the capabilities and performance of multimodal AI systems, e.g., GPT-4V, as they receive multimedia data (e.g., images, videos, or 3D models) from applications while and after they generate and execute Python commands incrementally.